What is Japanese knotweed?

 How does Japanese knotweed spread?

 Japanese knotweed has extensive, deep roots called rhizomes.
-These can be up to 3m (10 feet) deep and can extend out to 7m (23 feet) from the parent plant.
-Think of the plant as an iceberg, with a third of the plant above ground and two thirds under ground in the form of rhizomes, with an ability to spread.
+These can be up to 3m deep and can extend out to 7m from the parent plant.
+Think of the plant as an iceberg, with a third of the plant above ground and two thirds underground, with an ability to spread.

 Knotweed does not normally spread by seeds.
 However it can grow from cut stems, crowns or rhizomes:

-This plant easily spreads to other areas if cut stems, shoots, crowns or roots (rhizomes) are distributed.
+This plant easily spreads to other areas if cut stems, shoots, crowns or roots (rhizomes) are moved

-- Move or spread topsoil from Japanese knotweed contaminated sites.
+- Move or spread topsoil from knotweed contaminated sites;

 - Move any parts of the plant (including dead-looking or uprooted stems) any more than is absolutely necessary – it is incredibly easy to spread this plant.